mapproxy/mapproxy/doc/mapproxy_util.rst

     Export tiles like the internal cache directory structure.
 This is compatible with TileCache.

 ``mbtile``:
-    Exports tiles into a MBTile file.
+    Export tiles into a MBTile file.

+``sqlite``:
+    Export tiles into SQLite level files.

+``geopackage``:
+    Export tiles into a GeoPackage file.

 ``arcgis``:
-    Exports tiles in a ArcGIS exploded cache directory structure.
+    Export tiles in a ArcGIS exploded cache directory structure.

+``compact-v1``:
+    Export tiles as ArcGIS compact cache bundle files (version 1).

 Examples